When I was growing up, I hated washing dishes.

 I really do.

-I appreciate it when they help with the grocery shopping, the cooking, the cleaning up.
+I appreciate it when they help with the grocery shopping, the cooking, and the cleaning up.